Shear Force and Bending Moment in Beams and Frames

 The course of the normal force and the course of the shear force are constant beyond the jump points due to the introduction of loads.

-Jumps only occur when a moment acts on a vertex.
+Moment jumps only occur when a moment acts on a vertex.

 Regarding loads